InterfaithCoding/frontend/javascript.md

 * .css('background-color', 'red') - changes the background colour of the selected element to red
 * .html('Hello I am now the HTML code')

+To get familiar with jQuery have a look at the [w3 schools tutorial](http://www.w3schools.com/jquery/jquery_syntax.asp)

+You can test out any code on [JSFiddle](https://jsfiddle.net/).
+Make sure under 'Files and Extensions' you select 'jQuery 2.1.3'.
+Here's a rather boring one I made earlier: [Hovering](https://jsfiddle.net/vLebw6fz/).
+Try and make your own, more exciting one!